opencaesar/oml-tutorials/docs/tutorial-2.md

 }
 ```

-Note: since we be running queries for every pattern, let us run the Fuseki server once now, and keep it running till the end, then we will stop it.
+Note: since we be running SPARQL queries for every pattern, we will run a Fuseki server once now, and keep it running till the end of the tutorial when we will stop it.

 6. From the [=Gradle Task view=], run the task `tutorial2/oml/startFuseki` and wait until it finishes execution in the [=Gradle Executions view=].
 It should run successfuly with no errors.